i-am-grub/MultiGP_Toolkit/docs/usage/zippyq/index.rst

 .. important::

+        All instructions under this subsection will be performed under the ``Marshal`` page

         .. image:: marshal_page.png
                 :width: 500
                 :alt: RotorHazard Marshal page
                 :align: center

-        All instructions under this subsection will be performed under the ``Marshal`` page
+        If the panels under this subsection are not visable, verify your **timer** has an internet connection and reboot the system

 The toolkit supports the functionality to give a pilot their pack back after a race if needed.

 .. image:: pack_return.png
-        :width: 500
+        :width: 600
         :alt: Pack Reutrn
         :align: center